frederik-hoeft/wkg-entity-framework-core/docs/documentation.md

 ###### Reflective Connection Discovery

-If you are using [Reflective Entity Discovery](#reflective-entity-discovery), RECAP will automatically load the connection entities as well, as long as they implement the `IReflectiveModelConnection<TConnection, TLeft, TRight>` interface.
+If you are using [Reflective Entity Discovery](#reflective-entity-discovery), RECAP will automatically load the connection entities as well, as long as they implement the `IDiscoverableModelConnection<TConnection, TLeft, TRight>` interface.
 This is the recommended way of applying connection entity definitions.

 ###### Manual Connection Registration